Resident engagement

 Thank you to those of you who took the time to complete and return the survey.
 Your feedback is extremely valuable to us and will help us improve our services in the future.

-You can view the Resident satisfaction survey report 2023 online.
+You can view the Tenant Satisfaction Measures survey report 2023 online.

 TPAS